AmmarA06/Synthra/README.md

 ### Features

-- Extracts clean educational content (no ads, navigation, or clutter)
+- Extracts clean content using enhanced parsing (no ads or clutter)
-- AI-structures content into scannable study format
+- AI-powered content summarization with key points
+- Smart term highlighting with explanations
+- Multi-tab and URL research for comparing sources
 - Formats perfectly for Notion (headings, bullets, code blocks)
-- Optimized for learning and quick review

 ### Perfect For